jparkerholder/PB2/README.md

 The framework is based on a union of [ray](https://github.com/ray-project/ray) (using rllib and tune) and [GPy](https://github.com/SheffieldML/GPy).
 Heavily inspired by the ray tune pbt_ppo example.

 This is currently a work in progress.
-The code will be regularly updated during June/July 2020.
+The plan is to hopefully build a much better version, which is more general.
+For now, if this doesn't do what you need, please get in touch, my email is below :)

 #### Running the Code